Aim of this page

 When does a ‘relevant order’ become spent?

-Where the order remains in force until you return to court to have it varied or ceased, it will be regarded as unspent indefinitely, until you have been back to court.
+Essentially, where the order remains in force “until further order”, this will remain in place until you return to court to have it varied or ceased, so it will be regarded as unspent indefinitely.

 Where the order has an immediate effect or has a specific lifespan that hasn’t been quantified, the order becomes spent 2 years from when it was given.